AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_unity.md

         */
         void OnAdminAddedFromRoom(string roomId, string admin);
         /**
-        * Occurs when an admin is demoted to a chat room member *
+        * Occurs when an admin is demoted to a chat room member.
+        *
         * @param  roomId       The chat room ID
         * @param  admin        The user ID of the admin demoted to a member